 However, you will not automatically receive coverage of your prescription medications unless you sign up for Medicare Part D. Enrolling and finding the plan that best matches your needs is simple.
 Below you can find all the necessary information and resources you might need.
-For more information, you can print out this fact sheet (English – Spanish) and graphic on Open Enrollment as well as this helpful fact sheet on the Extra Help Program (English – Spanish).
+For more information on open enrollment, you can print out this fact sheet (Spanish version) and graphic as well as this helpful fact sheet (Spanish version) on the Extra Help Program.

 Find out if you are eligible for Medicare here.

 - Part A covers inpatient services such as hospital stays, nursing home and hospice care and some home health care.

 - Part B covers care you receive in the doctor’s office or other outpatient settings.
 If you require medications administered by a doctor, such as infusions and chemotherapy, those are covered by Part B as well.

 - Part C, also known as Medicare Advantage, is provided by private health plans that contract with the government to provide Part A and B benefits.
 Plans can also provide additional coverage for prescription medicines, dental, vision or other coverage.